mamedev/mame/docs/source/techspecs/device_disasm_interface.rst

 class.

-Dynamic configuration must be done by first defining a nested public struct called "config" in the disassembler, with virtual destructor and pure virtual methods to pull the required information.
+Dynamic configuration must be done by first defining a nested public struct called ``config`` in the disassembler, with virtual destructor and pure virtual methods to pull the required information.
 A pointer to that struct should be passed to the disassembler constructor.
 The cpu core should then add a derivation from that config struct and